-Pneumococcal (PCV15, PCV20, PPSV23): Adults age 65 and older who have never received PCV, or whose history is unknown, should follow the recommended schedule.
-If you previously had a PSV13 vaccination, ask your doctor what dose is best for you.
+Pneumococcal (PCV15, PCV20, PPSV23): Adults age 65 and older who have not previously received PCV, or whose history is unknown, should follow the recommended schedule.
+If you have previously had a PSV13 vaccination, ask your doctor what dose is best for you.

 Measles, mumps, rubella (MMR): Teens and adults should be up to date on their MMR vaccines.
-Number of doses will depend on individual risk factors.